DestinyItemManager/DIM/docs/CONTRIBUTING.md

 1. Resist the temptation to change more than one thing in your PR.
 Keeping PRs focused on a single change makes them much easier to review and accept.
 If you want to change multiple things, or clean up/refactor the code, make a new branch and submit those changes as a separate PR.
 1. All of our code is written in [TypeScript](https://typescriptlang.org) and uses React to build UI components..
 1. Take advantage of the [native JavaScript Array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and the [Lodash](https://lodash.com/) library to write compact, easy-to-understand code.
-1. Be sure to run `yarn run lint` before submitting your PR - it'll catch most style problems and make things much easier to merge.
+1. Be sure to run `yarn lint fix` before submitting your PR - it'll catch most style problems and make things much easier to merge.
 1. Don't forget to add a description of your change to `CHANGELOG.md` so it'll be included in the release notes!

 ## Developer Quick start